RL-MIND/MTRD-MNI-CIM/README.md

 - 🌐 **Universal Applicability**: Best performance compared to other variation-aware algorithms

 ## Task Validation
+The pretrained checkpoints for the following three validation tasks can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1JyQzh-b9dRNvtj4S4Emmkkenm1TQbmG1?usp=sharing).

 ### 1. Image Classification
 Deep learning-based image classification tasks designed to evaluate the robustness of MTRD method against memristor non-idealities in classification scenarios.